goravgumber/adaptive-ecosystem-simulator/README.md

-# 🌱 Adaptive Ecosystem Simulator
+# 🌱 Adaptive Ecosystem Simulator - new

 > **A comprehensive real-time ecosystem simulation platform with AI-powered predictions and intelligent monitoring**